Economy of Burkina Faso

-The economy of Burkina Faso is based primarily on subsistence farming and livestock raising.
-Burkina Faso has an average income purchasing-power-parity per capita of $2,851 and nominal per capita of $1,005 in 2024.
+Burkina Faso has a developing, low-income economy.
+It is based primarily on subsistence farming and livestock raising.
+Burkina Faso has a low average income level, with GDP per capita estimated at $3,000 (PPP) and $1,100 (nominal) in the mid-2020s.
 More than 80% of the population relies on subsistence agriculture with only a small fraction directly involved in industry and services.
 Highly variable rainfall, poor soils, lack of adequate communications and other infrastructure, a low literacy rate, and a stagnant economy are all longstanding problems of this landlocked country.
 The export economy also remained subject to fluctuations in world prices.

-The country has a high population density, few natural resources, and a fragile soil.
+The country has a high population density, fragile soil, and abundant natural resources like gold.
 Industry remains dominated by unprofitable government-controlled corporations.
 Following the African franc currency devaluation in January 1994 the government updated its development program in conjunction with international agencies, and exports and economic growth have increased.
 Maintenance of its macroeconomic progress depends on continued low inflation, reduction in the trade deficit, and reforms designed to encourage private investment.